pengzhi1998/academic-kickstart/content/project/MIPS_CPU/index.md

 +++

+# Overview
-Based on digital design and micro-processo, we implemented a 32 bits CPU in Verilog.
+Based on gate-level circuit design, we implemented a 32 bits CPU in Verilog.
 It contains the main parts of a fully functional pipelined CPU.
-Then we embedded deep pipeline into the ALU.
-We ran 100 8-point FFT algorithm on it, And tested the project on FPGA.
-It is proved to be efficient and reliable.
-The following image is the digital design for this project.
+Then we embedded deep pipeline into the ALU. <br>
+We ran 100 8-point
+FFT algorithm on it, And tested the project on FPGA (We used Basys, which is specifically designed for Vivado Design Suite).
+It is proved to be efficient and reliable. <br>

+The main work for the project is as follows:
+* The eight-staged pipelined CPU design and implementation, including the control part as well as data path.
+* High efficiency assembly language of FFT.
+* Hazard detection and the test of FFT on the simulated CPU.

 ![Digital Circuit](https://upload-images.jianshu.io/upload_images/20282999-98c9f5b101a0f623.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)